neondatabase/website/content/docs/reference/cli-projects.md

 #### Options

+There are no required options for creating a Neon project.

 In addition to the Neon CLI [global options](../neon-cli/global-options), the `create` subcommand supports these options:

 | Option                                | Description                                                                                               | Type    | Required                               |